erickhan/pxdocs/content/reference/CLI/storagepolicy.md

     Replication Status   :  Detached
 ```

-## Update Storage Policy
+## Updating Storage Policies

-You can update existing storage policy parameter.
+You can also update existing storage policy parameters.
-eg. Update `qapol` replication from `2,Equal to 1,min`
+eg. Update `qapol` replication from `2,equal to 1,min`

 ```
 # pxctl stp list